TalentBox/sequel-string_nilifier/README.md

 # Sequel::StringNilifier

-Sequel plugin to convert empty string to nil
+Sequel plugin to convert empty string to nil.
+Adapted from `Sequel::Plugins::StringStripper` from Jeremy Evans.

 ## Installation